ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 >     (West/Water/    (Below/Body)    (Above/Sky)
 >      Sunset)             |
 >                     BECOMING
->                 (The Spiral/Season Turn)
+>                 (The Threads/Season Turn)
 > ```
 > Or offer **multiple presentations**:
 >
 > * Linear for those who need sequence
 > * Circular for those who think in cycles
 > * Web for those who see interconnection
-> * Spiral for those who understand both return and progression
+> * Threads for those who understand both return and progression

 **Disembodied language.** Despite the "Embodiment" thread, the framework is heavily conceptual.
 Where are the practices connected to seasons, elements, directions, moon phases \- the actual embodied wisdom of earth-centered traditions?